astrobatty/ceres/README.md

 python ferospipe.py /path/to/the/raw/data/to/be/processed
 ```

-Additionally you can specify some options in order to modify some of the processing steps.
+Additionally, you can specify some options in order to modify some of the processing steps.
 The available options are:

     -avoid_plot     if activated, the code will not generate a pdf file with the plot of the computed CCF.
     -dirout         path to the directory where the pipeline products will be placed.
 The default path will be a